A Clinical Test On The Chemical Reaction Coffee Has On Anxiety

 So if you’re not sleeping well, then avoid all forms of caffeine until your sleeping issues are regulated or resolved.

-So How Much Coffee To Drink
+How Much Coffee To Drink

 As far as dosage for coffee goes, what most will function best at is two cups per day.
+Sipping it slowly also appears to have the best effect.

 Drinking more caffeine for those who suffers from anxiety, can become more anxious, while experiencing heart palpitations.